sbnietert/TypeScript-Ray-Tracer/README.md

 # TypeScript Ray Tracer
 Simple ray tracing using TypeScript, Web Workers, and HTML5 Canvas.
+See it in action [here](http://sloan.nietert.me/ray_tracer).

 This is a ported and upgraded version of the C++ ray tracer I built as a final project for my first CS course in college.